IBMStreams/streamsx.documentation/docs/4.1/cybersecurity/cybersecurity-getting-started.markdown

 <span class="output">Complete!</span></pre>

-The Docker Image requires you to download and install the following dependencies.
-See the section entitled **Install Dependencies - Quick Start Edition VM** for details on how to install these dependencies
+Furthermore, you will need to download and build the following dependencies.
+See the section entitled **Install Dependencies - Quick Start Edition VM** for details on how to download and build these dependencies.

  - GNU Bison
  - Flex
  - libpcap
+-->

 ## Install SPSS (Optional)
 The SPSS Modeler Solution Publisher is only required if you want to run the PredictiveBlacklistingSample application.
 In order to download and install this version of SPSS, you need to a license for the product.